Procurement Policy

 • Timely planning, start and completion of procurement activities

-The Procurement and Supply Chain Manager will be responsible for the co-ordination and maintenance of the procurement plan.
-Procurement work packages and targets will be agreed as part of the budget planning process and encapsulated within team plans and individual personal development reviews.
+The Procurement Manager will be responsible for the co-ordination and maintenance of the procurement plan.
+Procurement projects and targets will be agreed as part of the budget planning process and encapsulated within team plans.

 Contract Management performance will be monitored in respect of: